 There is no legal requirement to adopt standard operating procedures (SOPs) or employ specific personnel.
 However, according to the RDPAC Code, a designated company employee with sufficient knowledge and appropriate qualifications should be responsible for approving all promotional communications.
-Alternatively, a senior company employee could be made responsible provided that he or she receives scientific advice on such communications from adequately qualified scientific personnel.
+Alternatively, a senior company employee could be made responsible provided that they receive scientific advice on such communications from adequately qualified scientific personnel.
 In practice, large and medium-size pharmaceutical companies normally have their own SOPs guiding companies' advertising practices in order to guarantee legal compliance.
-Legal or/and compliance teams or external counsel may be involved to conduct compliance reviews of certain advertisements.
+Legal and/or compliance teams or external counsel may be involved to conduct compliance reviews of certain advertisements.